ENMAS EPC Secures INR 57 Crore In Landmark Maiden Funding Round, Led By Abakkus-Managed India Ahead Venture Fund and Noted Investor Amit Agarwal - www.lokmattimes.com

 ENMAS EPC Secures INR 57 Crore In Landmark Maiden Funding Round, Led By Abakkus-Managed India Ahead Venture Fund and Noted Investor Amit Agarwal

-PNN Chennai (Tamil Nadu) [India], August 19: Enmas EPC Power Projects Ltd ("Enmas EPC" or "the Company"), a specialist ...
+Chennai (Tamil Nadu) [India], August 19: Enmas EPC Power Projects Ltd (“Enmas EPC” or “the Company”), a specialist in ...

 Chennai (Tamil Nadu) [India], August 19: Enmas EPC Power Projects Ltd (“Enmas EPC” or “the Company”), a specialist in boiler engineering and a leading EPC solutions provider to the power and process industries, has successfully closed its maiden funding round of ₹ 57 crores.
 The round was anchored by India Ahead Venture Fund, a Category I AIF managed by Abakkus Asset Manager LLP, one of India’s most respected institutional investment managers and Mr. Amit Agarwal (prominent equity investor).